Leafwing-Studios/asm-docs/docs/signals/decisions.md

 ### Wants

+#### Dump

+**Trigger:** No pull signal was found for a push signal, or an apex was reached during travel while carrying an object.

+**Behavior:**

+1. If an adjacent tile is suitable, drop the object there, then clear intent.
+2. Otherwise, wander.

+TODO: how are ties broken for dropping objects?

 #### Push

 **Trigger:** A push signal was selected as the highest priority want.
 This intent also encodes the identity of the object requested.